fallen-icarus/cardano-loans/README.md

 Refinancing loans are a useful economic feature, and sometimes, borrowers just need a little more time to pay back a loan.
 These features were not implemented because they still require R&D. It is unclear whether these features need to be supported directly by Cardano-Loans or whether, thanks to its composability, a meta-protocol will suffice.
-Using a meta-protocol my result in less overall complexity than putting all of the features into Cardano-Loans.
+Using a meta-protocol may result in less overall complexity than putting all of the features into Cardano-Loans.

 ### Linkable Credit Histories